-If you manage to get the normally frail and soft-spoken Irving to enter the Fade to rescue Connor, the way he confronts the Desire Demon behind it all is similar to another bearded, robed wizard declaring "YOU!
-SHALL NOT!
-PAAAAAASS!".
+If you manage to get the normally frail and soft-spoken Irving to enter the Fade to rescue Connor, the way he confronts the Desire Demon behind it all is similar to Gandalf.
 It shows why he was the First Enchanter.

 Near-synchronized Fatality: Oghren and Zevran each killed an Ogre at the far end of the Dead Trenches, within a second of each other.
 Each of them rode their kill in slow-mo slaughter, and the Ogres fell one across the other, landing in an 'X'.

-A Mage possesses the ability to pull off one of these on their own if they have Master Coercion- after performing the blood magic ritual at Redcliffe to enter the Fade, and confronting the Desire Demon, if you have that skill, it's possible to not only browbeat the demon into leaving Connor's soul alone forever, but also get the Demon to cough up one of the 'favors', whether that's the Blood Magic specialization or an extra spell, free of charge.
+A Mage possesses the ability to pull off one of these on their own if they have Master Coercion - after entering the Fade at Redcliffe, and confronting the Desire Demon, if you have that skill, it's possible to not only browbeat the demon into leaving Connor's soul alone forever, but also get the demon to cough up one of the 'favors', whether that's the Blood Magic specialization or an extra spell, free of charge.
 How's that for being persuasive?

 Especially in light of Irving's warning that one should never make deals with demons because they never end well.
-This one does end well, because dammit, you're the Warden and you say so!
+This one does end well.

 Mage Warden: How about you leave and I do not destroy you?